Fahnoee/educado-aau-docs/docs/conventions/index.md

 ## General Guidelines

-- Follow existing code patterns in the repository
+- Follow existing repository patterns
 - Use TypeScript for type safety
 - Keep functions small and focused
 - Use descriptive variable names
-- Comment complex logic when necessary
+- Document complex logic with comments